haganbmj/MagicSetEditor2/docs/type/index.rst

 Don't forget the double quotes (``""``) in scripts.

 **Dependencies**
-When using an absolute filename to refer to a file from another [[file:package]], the [[type:dependency]] on that package must be declared.
+When using an absolute filename to refer to a file from another :doc:`/file/package`, the :ref:`dependency` on that package must be declared.
 For example,

 .. code-block::